Port Washington station: Port Washington Yard

 The Port Washington Yard is a rail yard in Port Washington, New York, located at the Port Washington Long Island Rail Road station – the terminus of the Port Washington Branch.

 The yard consists of four tracks – three on the east side of the station and one on the west side.
 It can accommodate up to 40 train cars at a time.

 Proposed expansion

 In order to allow for increased service on the Port Washington Branch, two existing tracks in the Port Washington Yard are planned to be extended.
 Work was originally scheduled to begin in January 2018 and be completed by December 2020.
 As of 2017, construction was scheduled to commence between late 2020 and early 2021, with a cost of $500,000.
 However, the project has been met with significant community opposition – in large part due to the proposed reduction in the number of parking spaces at the station.

 In September 2022, the MTA and the Town of North Hempstead agreed that the yard expansion is necessary and thus must be built.
 On July 9, 2024, the sides agreed to a memorandum of understanding (MOU), under which the LIRR would study expanding the yard.
-At the North Hempstead Town Council meeting that day (where the MOU was unanimously approved), North Hempstead Councilwoman Mariann Dalimonte stated, in response to a question from a member of the public, that she and Town Supervisor Jennifer DeSena had expressed the concern as to whether or not there would be any service improvements from this project to the Metropolitan Transportation Authority.
+At the North Hempstead Town Council meeting that day (at which the memorandum was unanimously approved), North Hempstead Councilwoman Mariann Dalimonte stated – in response to a question from a member of the public – that she and Town Supervisor Jennifer DeSena had expressed the concern as to whether or not there would be any service improvements from this project to the Metropolitan Transportation Authority.
 Dalimonte said they asked the MTA to ensure that services would be expanded if the project is completed, but the MTA said they could not guarantee it.

 As of September 2024, the Long Island Rail Road was in the process of acquiring the land needed to expand the yard.